mathlord2/TOHacks-2020/README.md

-# CoronaDetect
+# COV-Vision

-Using machine learning to detect the coronavirus in a patient.
+A web app that uses machine learning to allow doctors to pre-diagnose the coronavirus from a patient's x-ray image and send this data to them.

 ---